awsdocs/aws-app-mesh-user-guide/doc_source/using-service-linked-roles.md

 ## Supported Regions for App Mesh Service\-Linked Roles<a name="slr-regions"></a>

-App Mesh supports using service\-linked roles in all of the regions where the service is available\.
+App Mesh supports using service\-linked roles in all of the Regions where the service is available\.
 For more information, see [AWS Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#appmesh_region)\.